Books by Debi Bower available on Amazon - shop now

 Knox Farm

-Situated on a former country estate the park is adjacent to the historic village of East Aurora.
-The park features a variety of habitats and is home to several species of farm animals.
+Located on a former country estate in East Aurora, the park is an easy drive from the historic village.
+It offers a variety of habitats and houses different species of farm animals.

 Niagara Falls